threefoldfoundation/www_threefold_io/content/page/token/productData/product3/index.md

 ---
 id: spend_tft
-title: SPEND TFT
+title: Use TFT
 image : ./spend_tft.png
 url :
 ---

-Purchase products and services on the ThreeFold Grid.
+Store your data and run IT workloads on the ThreeFold Grid.